 At Nancy Shiba, DDS, we want you to enjoy the use of your teeth for as long as possible, which is why we are so passionate about taking preventive measures to save them from decay and damage.
 Every once in a while though, accidents happen that are out of our control.
 Sometimes teeth become so damaged that they cannot continue functioning properly and must be removed.
 When a tooth must be removed, we will perform what is known as a tooth extraction to remove it from your mouth safely.

-Most extraction can be performed in our San Jose; however, the more complex procedures will sometimes be referred to one of our trusted oral surgeons.
+Most extractions can be performed in our San Jose office; however, the more complex procedures will sometimes be referred to one of our trusted oral surgeons.

 Why are teeth extracted?

 The common reasons that teeth are extracted are:

 ||Periodontal disease that has lead to bone and soft tissue loss